forgebench/colorado-weather-data/README.md

 ### Abstract
 This project is a study of the impact of weather on traffic accident severity.
-The goal was to use machine learning algorithms to predict the severity of an accident based on the weather conditions that could be expressly entered from weather predictions for the following day.
+The goal was to use machine learning algorithms to predict the severity of accidents for the county as a whole based on the weather conditions that could be expressly entered from weather predictions for the following day.

 The data used in this project is from the